zopefoundation/BTrees/README.rst

 This package contains a set of persistent object containers built around a modified BTree data structure.
-The trees are optimized for use inside ZODB's "optimistic concurrency" paradigm, and include explicit resolution of conflicts detected by that mechannism.
+The trees are optimized for use inside ZODB's "optimistic concurrency" paradigm, and include explicit resolution of conflicts detected by that mechanism.

 Please see `the Sphinx documentation <http://btrees.readthedocs.io/>`_ for further information.